George Mason University (History)

 Having graduated George Mason University in 2001 with a BA in History, I returned to graduate school in 2011 after working ten years with special education in the public school system.
 Towards the close of that period, I tutored and served as a market manager for a Supplemental Educational Services firm.
 By the fall of 2015, I anticipate completing my Master’s Degree in History – Global Studies and beginning a career as an adjunct professor on the community college level.

 I look forward to beginning a new and rewarding learning experience with you.
 I enjoy all learning but history has been a favorite pastime of mine since I was a child.
 An understanding of history provides insight into interconnectedness of the world at large.
-Aside from learning facts, the student of history explores the context of the subject matter grasping its
+Aside from learning facts, the student of history explores the context of the subject matter grasping its practical application to contemporary events.
+If it is true

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.